Football: Body from wreckage of Sala's plane arrives in Britain

 PRIVATE SEARCH

-Sala was flying to join up with Cardiff City in what was the most expensive signing in the Welsh club's history.
+Sala had been flying in to join up with his new club Cardiff City in what was the most expensive signing in the Welsh club's history.

 Nantes have consulted lawyers to explore legal options to ensure Cardiff pay the transfer fee for Sala, a source close to the French club revealed on Wednesday.